-Believing it was ruined, Charpentier tasted the sauce, and found it much improved, and served to the prince and his guests who greatly enjoyed it.
-Edward asked it was called, and to flatter him Charpentier called it Crêpes Princesse (having to make the word ‘prince’ feminine to match the gender of la crêpe).
+Believing the dish was ruined, Charpentier tasted the sauce, and finding it much improved for having passed through fire, served it to the prince and his guests who greatly enjoyed it.
+Edward asked what it was called, and to flatter him Charpentier called it Crêpes Princesse (having to make the word ‘prince’ feminine to match the gender of la crêpe).

-Edward pretended to be offended, because there was a lady present, and asked for a name change to Crêpes Suzette.
-And sent the young Charpentier a jewelled ring the next day.
+Edward pretended to be offended, because there was a lady present, and asked for a name change to Crêpes Suzette, and then sent the young Charpentier a jewelled ring the next day.

 Image by Ewen Roberts, Creative Commons License